Dominique57/ChatBotMaker/README.md

 }
 </pre>

-The user is an ExtendedUser class that has following attributes added:
+The user is the orm User class to whom we add some method (redirect failing attribute calls):
 - send\_message(message: str)
 - change\_state(state: str)
 - get\_argument(name: str)